 Walk her to the door.
 You want to see that she gets safely into her place, and it’s just plain chivalrous.
 As you walk to the door, offer her your arm.
 It’s a non-threatening way to initiate body contact without seeming like a perve.

 Make your move?
 There’s no hard or fast rule on whether you should kiss on the first date.
 Just remember that women put a lot of meaning into a kiss, so don’t go for it if you don’t plan on pursuing a relationship.
 You just risk confusing and hurting your date.

 But if you feel like a kiss is in order, go for it.
 She might give you her cheek, but that’s alright.
 Just roll with it and play it like it twern’t nothing.
 There’s always next time.

 You can never go wrong with a hug.
 Unless it’s a side hug.

 Don’t go into her house.
 First, don’t ask if you can come in.
 It’s just sleazy.

 If she asks, decline.
 Why?
 It shows you’re a gentleman, and she’ll respect you even more.
 More importantly, it’s anticipation that creates romantic sparks (this is why chicks are nuts about those Twilight books).
 Leave her wanting more.

 Call her the next day.
-We’ve all probably heard those dumb rules about waiting a day and then a day before calling a woman you took out on a first date.
+We’ve all probably heard those dumb rules about waiting a day (or three) before calling a woman you took out on a first date.
 Forget them.
 Just call the next day.
 Thank her for a lovely evening and if things clicked for you two, ask for a second date.

 If she’s not there, leave a message thanking her and ask her to call back.
 If she doesn’t call back within 48 hours, give another call.
 If she still doesn’t call back, learn to take a hint and pursue other options.

-And absolutely under no circumstances does a man text, Facebook or Twitter their date to follow up with them.
+And absolutely under no circumstances does a man text, Facebook, or tweet their date to follow up with them.
 Be a man, pick up the phone, and give her a call.